refinedev/refine/documentation/blog/2022-09-30-typescript-pick.md

   - [When to Avoid](#when-to-avoid)

 ## What is Object Type Transformation?
-Object Type Tranformation refers to generating a modified type from an existing type or interface that represents an object.
+Object Type Transformation refers to generating a modified type from an existing type or interface that represents an object.
 Such transformations are related to one or more properties, in other words, the shape of an object.

-TypeScript has various utilities that allow us to implement different sorts of object type transformations, such as by picking or omitting proprties from already available types.
+TypeScript has various utilities that allow us to implement different sorts of object type transformations, such as by picking or omitting properties from already available types.

 Object type transformations become very handy when we need a bunch of similar object types that otherwise have to be defined individually.
 Instead of defining each type separately, we can leverage TypeScript's transformation utilities to generate new types from an existing type by just asking for small adjustments.
 This way, we are able to make our types re-usable and generate them on-the-go anywhere in our modules system.